autocrossblog/autocrossblog_astro/src/content/post/2007-07-28-today-was-a-good-day.md

 ---
-layout: post
+image: ''
-title: Today was a good day!
+publishDate: 2007-07-28T10:10:17+00:00
-date: '2007-07-28T10:10:17+00:00'
+title: "Today was a good day!"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Discover the intriguing process of working on an EDIS and Megasquirt setup; from troubleshooting, to solving problems and gaining unexpected wins in c..."
-permalink: today-was-a-good-day
+author: chris
-image:
+url: 'today-was-a-good-day'
-categories: [ 240z, datsun, megasquirt ]
+tags:  [ 240z, datsun, megasquirt ]
-description: Discover the intriguing process of working on an EDIS and Megasquirt setup; from troubleshooting, to solving problems and gaining unexpected wins in c...
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 This morning I woke up with a little hope in my eye, hope that I would make some good progress today.